-Although an alpaca and a llama might seem like pretty similar animals for the average person, for those more familiar, it’s fairly easy to see the obvious distinctions.
+Although these camelids might seem like pretty similar animals for the average person, for those more familiar, it’s fairly easy to see the obvious differences between a llama and an alpaca.
+We often get visitors or passers-by thinking alpacas and llamas are the same thing… they’re definitely not!

 Originating in South America, both llamas and alpacas can now be found throughout the world.
-They’re a part of the four “lamoid” (lamini) species in the camel family: alpaca, llama, vicuna and guanaco.
+They’re one of the four “lamoid” (lamini) species in the camel family: alpaca, llama, vicuna and guanaco.

 The first two are completely domesticated, whereas the latter two are mostly wild.
-All four species are able to interbreed and produce fertile, viable offspring.
+All four species are able to interbreed and produce fertile, viable offspring though.

 The biggest difference between an alpaca and a llama is their size: alpacas are a lot smaller.